plone/training/theming/theme-package.rst

 ===================================
-Create a Plone theme python package
+Create a Plone Theme python package
 ===================================

-Creating a theme product with the Diazo inline editor is an easy way to start and to test, but it is not a solid long term solution.
+Creating a theme product with the Diazo inline editor is an easy way to start and to test, but it is not a solid long term solution and you are also limited in what you can do that way.

 Even if ``plone.app.theming`` allows importing and exporting of a Diazo theme as a ZIP archive, it might be preferable to manage your theme as an actual